Azel4231/fipsy-bird/README.md

 ## Introduction

-A play-cljs game in which ... well, that part is up to you.
-Do `boot run` to develop and `boot build` to compile a release version.
+A flappy bird clone in Faktor-IPS style.

+### Prior art

+This is a variant of Zach Oakes' flappy-bird clone from his [play-cljs examples](https://github.com/oakes/play-cljs-examples).